 - Offer better quality of life and empower communities through civic and cultural participation

-- A to connect through social networking and mobile devices
+- Ensure residents can connect through social networking and mobile devices

 - Provide everyone the opportunity to use necessary health, consumer, legal, and social services

-- Clear the way for more self-sufficient residents, community-based organizations, and small businesses
+- Contribute to more self-sufficient residents, community-based organizations, and small businesses

 In 2016 the Seattle IT Community Technology program released the Digital Equity Action Plan, which was developed in partnership with more than 100 community leaders, non-profit organizations, companies, and members of the public.
-The plan calls for the City to focus on three goals for increasing digital equity.
+The plan charts City focus and action on three goals for increasing digital equity.

 Goal #1: Skills Training